-The intention-behaviour gap occurs when one’s actions do not align with their previous intentions - when people don’t do what they want to do, basically.
-For example, when one intends to exercise for 30-minutes after work but ends up lounging on the couch watching the latest episode of Love is Blind.
+So, what is the intention-behaviour gap?
+It occurs when one’s actions do not align with their previous intentions - when people don’t do what they want to do, basically.
+For example, when one intends to exercise for 30-minutes after work but ends up lounging on the couch watching the latest episode of Married at First Sight.

 COM-B therefore suggests that the absence of one, or more, of these components could be the cause of an intention-behaviour gap.

 Here's an example where capability is the issue.